What happens if you don't drive your car

-Lots of us regularly drive our cars, whether it’s to drop the grandkids off at school, make a quick trip to the local supermarket or go to work.
-But what happens if you don’t, or very rarely, drive your car and can it have a negative impact on the vehicle and its engine?
-Could leaving it sitting on your drive be bad for it?
-Avoid a potential breakdown the next time you drive by finding the answers to these questions below.
+Lots of us regularly drive our cars, whether it’s to drop children off at school, make a quick trip to the local supermarket or go to work.
+But what happens if you don’t, or very rarely, drive your car?
+Can it have a negative impact on the vehicle and its engine?
+To avoid a potential breakdown the next time you drive, check out the answers to these questions below.

 You don’t have to drive your car every day.
 Under normal circumstances, driving a couple of times a week will be sufficient enough to prevent running into problems further down the line.
 But if you do leave your car parked for a long period of time, there are some things you should be aware of.